Advent Life Sciences

 Venture Round in 2012

-Avidex is a full-service audiovisual firm specializing in the design, integration, and support of audiovisual solutions for commercial and healthcare clients across the United States.
-The company provides a comprehensive range of services, including strategic planning, system design, deployment, training, and managed support, aimed at enhancing collaborative experiences.
-Avidex partners with architects, contractors, consultants, and educators to develop various environments such as boardrooms, videoconference rooms, auditoriums, and training facilities.
-With a workforce of over 130 employees, Avidex boasts extensive expertise in implementing audiovisual and multimedia technologies.
-The firm has successfully completed international projects across more than a dozen countries and has executed jobs in over 26 states, establishing itself as a reliable single source for all audiovisual needs.
+Avidex is an award-winning full-service audiovisual firm that specializes in designing, integrating, and managing audiovisual solutions for commercial and healthcare clients across the United States.
+The company partners with architects, contractors, consultants, educators, and executives to create a variety of spaces including boardrooms, videoconference rooms, auditoriums, training facilities, and digital signage projects.
+With over 130 employees, Avidex provides comprehensive support services, equipment procurement, and rental options.
+The company has successfully completed projects in more than a dozen countries and over 26 states within the U.S., making it a single source for all audiovisual needs.

 NeRRe Therapeutics